top of page

 Substandard- falls below 70 points

 Honey is not Vegan because of the bee's part of its production.
 If this is a consideration, you can also consider using Jaggery (dried sugar can juice) or molasses.
-Both have a sweet taste, warm energy, and sweet after effect, making it similar to Honey.
-These are both excellent Ojas builders, and molasses is a natural blood builder.
+Both have a sweet taste, warm energy, and sweet after-effects, making them similar to Honey.
+These are excellent Ojas builders, and molasses is a natural blood builder.

-Honey benefits the circulatory and respiratory system when combined with warming and drying herbs.
+When combined with warming and drying herbs, honey benefits the circulatory and respiratory systems.
 When mixed with milk, it calms the Vata dosha and builds Ojas (immunity).
 Applied topically, it promotes healthy skin, and its ingestion benefits aging adults by building tissue and generating heat and energy.
 Raw Honey contains iron, manganese, and copper and assists in blood production and heart conditions: easy digestion and absorption benefits from stressful digestive issues.
 Being a natural scrapper in the body, it clears channels in the body.
-Honey has antimicrobial and anti-inflammatory properties, which aids in healthy teeth and gums.
-Its demulcent qualities have a soothing effect on the throat relieving coughs, and irritation.
-Honey is hypnotic, and it's heavy, wet, and warm qualities induce relaxation and sleep.
+Honey has antimicrobial and anti-inflammatory properties, aiding healthy teeth and gums.
+Its demulcent qualities have a soothing effect on the throat, relieving coughs and irritation.
+Honey is hypnotic, and its heavy, wet, and warm qualities induce relaxation and sleep.

 Honey is not recommended for babies under one year old because a bacteria (Clostridium) that gathers on dirt surfaces can create infant botulism.

 According to Ayurveda, you do not heat Honey because it is a volatile sweet.
-When heated, it will ferment and create Ama (toxins) in the digestive tract.
+It will ferment and create Ama (toxins) in the digestive tract when heated.

 Recent Posts